njoroofficial/budget_planner/README.md

 - 📊 **Budget Allocation** - Plan your spending across different categories
 - 📝 **Expense Tracking** - Record and monitor actual expenses
 - 📈 **Financial Summary** - View savings, spending percentage, and budget health
-- 💾 **Database Storage** - All data is stored in Supabase for persistence and historical tracking
+- 💾 **Local Storage** - All data is stored in your browser for instant access
 - 🇰🇪 **Kenyan Tax Compliance** - Based on 2024 statutory rates
+- 🚀 **No Setup Required** - Works offline, no database configuration needed

 ## Getting Started